rohshall/podcaster-rs/README.md

 `remote` shows the podcast episodes available for download.
 `download` downloads the podcast episodes.
 `local` shows the podcast episodes downloaded locally for playing.
 `play` plays the episodes downloaded.
 It uses the `player` from the config file.
+And it plays the latest episodes at the speed set by `speed` from the config.
+Currently, this works only if the player is `mpv`.